In this section

 Items of significance:

-Work to replace the main bearing and renew structural elements on the second clarifier began mid-January.
-With only 2 of the 3 clarifiers operating during this work, processing capacity is reduced.
+Physical works to replace the main bearing and renew structural elements on the final clarifier continue.
+With two of the three clarifiers in operation, pumping capacity is reduced.
 Work is being carried out over the summer/autumn months when effluent flows are expected to be lower.
-Deep cleaning of the clarifier prior to inspection has progressed well in February and the inspection is scheduled for mid-March.
+The project is expected to be completed by mid-2025.

 Inlet Pump Station (IPS) Project